-Reading for pleasure is more important to children's successes than education or social class.
-Chatterbooks reading clubs help children build a lifelong reading habit.
+Reading for pleasure is more important to children's cognitive development than their parents' level of education and is a more powerful factor in life achievement than socio-economic background.1 Chatterbooks reading clubs help children build a lifelong reading habit.
 Because everything changes when we read.

-'I've always been a total bookworm and practically lived in my local library when I was a child.
-I wish I'd been able to join a Chatterbooks reading club then.
+"I've always been a total bookworm and practically lived in my local library when I was a child.
+I wish I'd been able to join a Chatterbooks reading group then.
 It would have been such fun to make new friends and discuss all our favourite books.
-Lots of members write to me and send me their stories and drawings and book reviews - they obviously love being part of a Chatterbooks club.'
+Lots of members write to me and send me their stories and drawings and book reviews - they obviously love being part of a Chatterbooks group."

 Reading for pleasure is more important to a child's educational achievement than their family's wealth or social class.